cazyw/tic-tac-toe/README.md

 6. is in a corner
 7. is in a side

-There are two special cases also accounted for:
+There are also a special case also accounted for:
 1. there's a special 'fork' situation involving diagonals.
 The computer will choose a side slot rather than the usual corner.
-2. there's an odd situation where the computer will select a corner which is a no-win move rather than a side spot which is a possible win move

 Where a corner or side is chosen, a randomise function will pick a random spot (so empty spots are not selected in the same order).
 It was fun using recursion to write this program.